thephpleague/omnipay/README.md

 * Users who only need a single payment gateway don't need to include unnecessary files in their project
 * Obscure gateways can be implemented separately, and supported by third parties, without needing to be include in the main project

-We could possibly make a general `tala-payments` package which depends on all the officially supported payment gateways, so it is easy for cart developers to include all payment gateways at once.
+We could possibly make a general `tala-payments` or `tala-payments-all` package which depends on all the officially supported payment gateways, so it is easy for cart developers to include all payment gateways at once.

 # Payment Gateways